 - The Director of The Division of Non-Public Education or his/her staff

 To comply with the NC homeschool law, you file a notice of intent with the NC Division of Non-Public Education (DNPE) to operate a homeschool.
 The teacher will need to submit proof that he/she has a minimum of a high school diploma.
 You will need to name your school, and it is important to know that you can not change the name.
 It may be fun to say you attend the Seusstastic Academy of Humor and Science, but bear in mind that the name of your school will appear on your child’s high school diploma and the transcript you will send to prospective colleges.

 After you open your school, you will need to keep attendance records showing that you schooled on a regular basis for a minimum of 9 months annually.
 Your students will need to take a nationally standardized achievement test every year.
-Immunzation records need to be kept up-to-date unless you have a waiver.
+Immunization records need to be kept up-to-date unless you have a waiver.
 If you have a religious reason for not wanting your children immunized, write a letter explaining your objection, sign it and put it in your homeschool records.
 If there is a medical reason for not immunizing one or more of your children, you will need to get a waiver from from a licensed physician for each child that is waived.
 You do not need to open a school until your oldest child turns seven.
 (If your child is not yet seven and is enrolled in a NC public school, the school principal may insist that your homeschool should be open, but you can legally withdraw children under the age of seven years.)

 Within the law is a statement concerning requirements: “No school meeting these requirements shall be subject to any other provision of law relating to education except requirements of law respecting immunization.”
 What this means is that any requirements added to the law regarding public and private schools do not apply to homeschools.